lunar-rv/lunar-rv/README.md

 - Each column contains all the readings for a particular sensor, ordered from earliest to most recent.
 - All the readings for a particular sensor type are concatenated into a block of shape *(num_readings, num_sensors)*
-- All the blocks are concatenated horizontally into a full dataset of shape *(num_readings, total_num_sensors)* Columns N+1 and N+2 contain the date and the time of the set of N sensor readings respectively, in the format *dd/mm/yyyy*,*hh/mm/ss*
+- All the blocks are concatenated horizontally into a full dataset of shape *(num_readings, total_num_sensors)*
+- Finally, columns N+1 and N+2 contain the date and the time of the set of N sensor readings respectively, in the format *dd/mm/yyyy*,*hh/mm/ss*
 - There must not be any missing sensor values.
 - For an example of an acceptable input format with 27 pressure sensors and 27 temperature sensors, see *inputs/traces.csv*